 Satellite TV Installer: Job Description & Career Info

 Read on to learn what satellite TV installers do.
 Find out what kind of education and training is required for employment.
-See what the career prospects are to decide if this job is right for you.
+See what the career prospects are and compare similar occupations to decide if this job is right for you.

 A satellite TV installer attaches, connects, and repairs equipment that delivers television signals to service subscribers.
 The satellite TV installer determines where the satellite dish should be placed on the exterior of a building for optimal reception, attaches and grounds the dish using appropriate mounting hardware, and ensures proper connection with a receiver box placed inside the building.
 The receiver box translates the satellite signal and interprets viewer commands.